Drift Fishing For Salmon: Everything You Need To Know

 If the line keeps stopping without a fish, you likely have too much weight for the area.

 Experienced anglers with quality rods may be able to feel the subtle ticks as the weights bounce along the bottom.
-Many anglers also hold the line just above the reel with their thumb and index finger, which may help them sense the ticks and taps throught the line as the weights make contact with the riverbed.
+Many anglers also hold the line just above the reel with their thumb and index finger, which may help them sense the ticks and taps through the line as the weights make contact with the riverbed.

-Detecting A Bite When Drift Fishing For Salmon
+Detecting A Bite

-Detecting a bite is often something many new anglers struggle with but with practice, it will become easier.
-Detecting a strike requires watching the line near the waters surface like a hawk.
+Detecting a bite is often something many new anglers struggle with, but with practice, it will become easier.
+Detecting a strike requires watching the line near the water’s surface like a hawk.

-The line should always be moving around the same speed as the current and if it stops for more than a second you should set the hook as this could be a bite.
-If nothing is there you can continue to let the bait drift down the river.
+The line should always be moving around the same speed as the current, and if it stops for more than a second, you should set the hook as this could be a bite.
+If nothing is there, you can continue to let the bait drift down the river.

 Hire A Drift Fishing Guide